Rogerskelamen/allTheLogos/README.md

 # Introduction

-This is my stored logo picture Repo
+This is my stored logo(picture or ascii image etc.) Repo